cbg-ethz/SCIPhI/README.md

 `make`

+An alternative is to use CMake (tested with version 3.11.1).
+Simply issue the commands:

+`mkdir build`

+`cd build`

+`cmake ..`

+`cmake --build . --config Release`

+Afterwards you will find SCIPhI in the build directory.

 ## Run SCIPhI

 SCIPhI expects the sequencing information to be passed in form of the well known mpileup format (http://www.htslib.org/doc/samtools.html).
 In order to generate such a file you need to align your fastq files to a reference and post process the result (e.g., following the instuctions here: https://software.broadinstitute.org/gatk/best-practices/workflow?id=11165).